mohammadmaso/DataEngineeringPlaybook/README.md

-# Data Engineering Roadmap
+# Data Engineering Road-map

 Welcome to the comprehensive Data Engineering Roadmap repository!
 This project aims to guide aspiring and practicing data engineers through the complex landscape of data engineering, providing a clear path for skill development and career growth.

-The Interactive version of roadmap is in [RoadMap.sh](https://roadmap.sh/r/data-engineer-smdnk)
+The Interactive version of road-map is in [RoadMap.sh](https://roadmap.sh/r/data-engineer-smdnk)

 ## Table of Contents